sylvainhalle/PaperShell/Readme.md

 articles using the popular templates from Springer, IEEE, ACM and Elsevier.
 It provides:

-- The up-to-date style and bibliography files of all four publishers (journals and conferences)
+- The up-to-date style and bibliography files of five different publishers (journals and conferences)
 - A script that generates the proper preamble (title, list of authors and institution) specific to each style